aKnownSaltMine/School_District_Analysis/README.md

 # School_District_Analysis
 ## Overview
-* Overview of the school district analysis: Explain the purpose of this analysis.
 The original purpose of this analysis was to provide and overview of the following metrics across multiple levels of the school district from distric level to grade:

 * Total Students